DETAILED ACTION

 Regarding claim 5, TSENG ‘223 as modified by Cirik ‘059 discloses the method of claim 1, further comprising: receiving, from the serving cell during the SDT procedure (see, small data transmission by the UE in the RRC inactive state, where the UE receives, from a serving cell, a configuration of UL resource associated with a normal UL (NUL) frequency carrier and a supplementary (SUL) frequency carrier of UL frequency carriers, section 0007), first downlink control information (DCI) including a first indication (Cirik, uplink grant in a DCI indicating SUL carrier and NUL carrier, section 0492), the first indication indicating an UL carrier switching from the first operating UL carrier to a second operating UL carrier (Cirik, uplink grant in a DCI indicating SUL carrier and NUL carrier, section 0492), the second operating UL carrier being the other one of the SUL carrier and the NUL carrier (Cirik, section 0492-the use of the second PUSCH resources of the NUL carrier or SUL); and performing the SDT procedure with the serving cell by transmitting at least one first transport block (TB) (TSENG, the UE transmits UL packets suing UL grant resources/UL data on NUL and/or SUL carrier in the SDT procedure, section 0017, 0081, 0115-0117 ) on a UL physical resource on the second operating UL carrier indicated by the first DCI (Cirik, section 0492-0493, 0496-the use of the second PUSCH resources).

-Regarding claim 8, TSENG ‘223 discloses the method of claim 1, wherein the at least one CG resource (see, configured grants for allocating uplink resources, section 0068, 0073) on the first operating UL carrier for the SDT procedure is selected as the at least one operating UL resource in a case that the at least one CG resource (see, the UE transmits UL data on NUL carrier and/or SUL carrier using UL configured grant and/or random access resources, section 0081-0082) is available for the SDT procedure when a time alignment (TA) timer of the at least one CG resource is still running when selecting the at least one operating UL resource (see, the UE resumes using uplink resources, section 0088-0091, 0157, noted: the suspended UL configured grant configuration while T310 has stopped counting, 0161).
+Regarding claim 8 (Currently Amended), TSENG ‘223 discloses the method of claim 1, wherein the at least one CG resource (see, configured grants for allocating uplink resources, section 0068, 0073) on the first operating UL carrier for the SDT procedure is selected as the at least one operating UL resource in a case that the at least one CG resource (see, the UE transmits UL data on NUL carrier and/or SUL carrier using UL configured grant and/or random access resources, section 0081-0082) is available for the SDT procedure in case that a time alignment (TA) timer of the at least one CG resource is still running when selecting the at least one operating UL resource (see, the UE resumes using uplink resources, section 0088-0091, 0157, noted: the suspended UL configured grant configuration while T310 has stopped counting, 0161).

 Regarding claim 9, TSENG ‘223 discloses the method of claim 1, further comprising: releasing all of configured CG resources on the NUL carrier and the SUL carrier (see, releasing of the resources/releases all of the configured UL configured grant configured and dedicated RA resource configuration, section 0110, 0147) in a case that a time alignment (TA) timer of the at least one CG resource expires (see, releases based on TA timer has expired, section 0147).